grittygrease/draft-sullivan-tls-signed-ech-updates/draft-sullivan-tls-signed-ech-updates.md

 - RPK: Raw Public Key - A public key used directly without a certificate wrapper
 - PKIX: Public Key Infrastructure using X.509 - The standard certificate-based PKI used on the web
 - SPKI: SubjectPublicKeyInfo - The ASN.1 structure containing a public key and its algorithm identifier
-- EKU: Extended Key Usage - An X.509 certificate extension that defines allowed uses
-- ZSK: Zone Signing Key - A DNSSEC key used to sign DNS records within a zone
-- KSK: Key Signing Key - A DNSSEC key used to sign other DNSSEC keys
 - HPKE: Hybrid Public Key Encryption - The encryption scheme used by ECH as defined in {{!RFC9180}}
 - DER: Distinguished Encoding Rules - A binary encoding format for ASN.1 structures
 - OCSP: Online Certificate Status Protocol - A method for checking certificate revocation status